mattroseman/Ingredient-Sharer/LOG.md

 Post should contain:

-- `user_id: Integer` The user_id of the current user (the OP).
-Value should be automatically set by the server
 - `title: String` The title of this post.
 Empty textbox.
 - `location: String` The location where the user wants to request or offer.
 Autofilled from User's profile but can be changed.
 - `content: text` The content of the post.
 Empty textbox.